ReCrystallize Software for Crystal ReportsProducts Downloads Web Reports Customers Contact Us How to Buy View Cart

 What is pre-translation?

-Pre-translation is the process of analyzing the source texts and retrieving matching translations from the translation memory database any
+Pre-translation is the process of analysing the source texts and retrieving from the translation memory database any translations for segments that match the source texts.

 What is the benefit of pre-translation?